Forex Education

 Annual Return = (Simple Return +1) ^ (1 / Years Held)-1

-or if you have dividend:
+or if you have dividends:

 Simple Dividend-Adjusted Return = (Current Stock Price-Dividend-Adjusted Stock Purchase Price) / Dividend-Adjusted Stock Purchase Price.